emin63/ox_profile/README.md

 The above would have the sampler take a snapshot of the stack frames when the `foo` function is run.
 Of course, this isn't very useful by itself because it just tells you that `foo` is being run.
 It could be useful if there were other threads which were running because the sampler would tell you what stack frame those threads were in.

-In princple, you could just call the `Sampler.run` method to track other threads but that still isn't very convenient.
+In principle, you could just call the `Sampler.run` method to track other threads but that still isn't very convenient.
 To make things easy to use, we provide the `SimpleLauncher` class in the `ox_profile.core.launchers` module as shown in the Usage section.
 The